 Once registered, you will be able to check the course requirements.
 Read ALL the entry requirements and details of your preferred courses and universities carefully so that you can decide wisely and save time during the actual UPU application.

-When selecting your courses, make sure you meet the requirements for each and every course.
+When selecting your courses, make sure you meet the requirements.
 Do not waste your limited number of selections by applying for courses with requirements you do not meet.

 Step 5: Fill in the application form